mxcube/argussight/README.md

 ### Access your streams

 To access your streams, you first need a running streaming process.
 To create one, you need to make a process that inherits the `Streamer` class.
-Please refer to the documentation (**ToDo**) on how to do that.
+Please refer to the [documentation](https://mxcube.github.io/argussight/devs/vprocess/#streamer) on how to do that.
 If your class inherits `Streamer` and is correctly configured in the `config.yaml` file, the `Argussight` class will take care of adding every instance of your class to the `Abstraction-Layer`.
 To access the streams from outside, you can then create a websocket connection to `ws://localhost:7000/ws/${name}`, where `localhost:7000` is the default location of the `Abstraction-Layer` (configurable in `config.yaml`), and `name` is the unique name of your process instance.